-The Basin Plan was signed into law by the Commonwealth Parliament in November 2012.
+The Murray–Darling Basin Plan (the Basin Plan) was signed into law by the Australian Parliament in November 2012.

-As part of Basin Plan implementation, the Commonwealth prepared an Intergovernmental Agreement and a National Partnership Agreement which outlines jurisdictions' commitments and responsibilities.
+As part of Basin Plan implementation, the Australian Government prepared an Intergovernmental Agreement and a National Partnership Agreement, which outlines jurisdictions' commitments and responsibilities.
 These were signed by the Prime Minister and the NSW Premier on 27 February 2014.

-Office of Environment and Heritage (OEH) is responsible for the development of the Long Term Water Plans (pertaining to water for the environment) and annual environmental watering priorities.
+The Department of Planning, Industry and Environment is responsible for the development of the long term water plans (pertaining to water for the environment) and annual environmental watering priorities.

-Long Term Water Plans will provide long-term objectives and strategies for managing water for the in all nine NSW Murray Darling Basin catchments.
+Long term water plans will provide long-term objectives and strategies for managing water in the 9 NSW Murray–Darling Basin catchments.
 These objectives will also contribute to Basin-wide environmental outcomes direct annual water planning.

-The program for development of Long Term Water Plans in NSW is co-ordinated with the Water Resource Planning program.
-It involves the initiation of three plans each year for three years.
-Each plan is expected to take two years to complete consistent with the related Water Sharing Plan.
+The program for development of long term water plans in New South Wales is co-ordinated with the Water Resource Planning Program.
+It involves the initiation of 3 plans each year for 3 years.
+Each plan is expected to take 2 years to complete consistent with the related water sharing plan.

-The Murray Darling Basin Plan also requires each state in the Murray Darling Basin to prepare annual environmental watering priorities which outline how water for the environment may be used in the coming year, depending on ecological and climatic factors and water availability.
+The Murray–Darling Basin Plan requires each state in the Murray–Darling Basin to prepare annual environmental watering priorities that outline how water for the environment may be used in the coming year, which depends on ecological and climatic factors and water availability.

-Priority watering statements for 2017–18 (which have been derived from the OEH annual environmental watering plans) are now available.
+Priority watering statements for 2019–20, derived from our annual environmental watering plans, are now available.